KCPA:

 in the nation to be handed the ultimate sign-off.

 BOB JOHNSTON spent many years with the Dallas Independent School District after working for KVIL and KIXL.
-He has been employed with Dallas County government since 2000.
+He retired from Dallas County government in recent years.

 FRANK HALEY spent several years as a radio newscaster and director in Albuquerque, NM, where he still resides today.
 Frank has a long history in the Dallas market at KLIF and other stations.